 In general, RGoB's laws, policies, and guidelines are in line with the WWF's environmental and social safeguards requirements.
 However, there are a few differences between the two systems.
-Regarding environmental impact, there is no direct contradiction between the RGoB laws and regulations and the WWF SIPP, but the requirements of the latter are more extensive.
-All the project activities should fully comply both with the RGoB Regulations on the Environmental Clearance of Projects and with the procedures and mitigation measures prescribed in this ESMF.
-In case the WWF's SIPP requirements are more extensive, strict, or detailed than the RGoB legislation and policies, the former will apply to all project activities

-Concerning social impacts, the primary discrepancies between the RGOB and regulation of the WWFs SIPP refer to the status of the non-title holder and informal land use and the commitment to the participatory decision-making process

-First, according to the WWF's SIPP, all users of land and natural resources (including people who lack any formal legal ownership title or usage rights) are eligible to some form of assistance or compensation if the project adversely affects their livelihoods.
+With regard to environmental impact there are no direct contradiction between the RGoB laws and regulation and the WWF SIPP, but the requirement of the latter are more extensive.
+All the project activities should fully comply both with the RGoB Regulations on the Environmental Clearance of Projects, and with the procedures and mitigation measures prescribed in this ESMF.
+In case that the WWF's SIPP requirements are more extensive, strict, or detailed than the RGoB legislation and policies, the former will apply to all project activities with regard to social impacts, the primary discrepancies between the RGOB and regulation of the WWFs SIPP refer the status of non-title holder and informal land use and the commitment to participatory decisionmaking process.
+First, according to the WWF's SIPP, all users of land and natural resources (including people that lack any formal legal ownership title or usage rights) are eligible to some form of assistance or compensation if the project adversely affects their livelihoods.
 The RGoB laws only recognize the eligibility of land owners or formal users to receive compensation in such cases.
-Second, the WWF's SIPP requires extensive community consultations as part of the development of various safeguards documents and during project activities.
+Second, the WWF's SIPP require extensive community consultations as part of the development of various safeguards documents and during project activities.
 RGoB legislation does not include similar requirements.
-For the BFL project, the provisions of the WWF's SIPP shall prevail over the RGoB legislation in all cases of discrepancy
+For the purposes of the BFL project, the provisions of the WWF's SIPP shall prevail over the RGoB legislation in all cases of discrepancy.